Fabrics and finishes

 Applications:

-Outdoor workers and those exposed to the weather (odor, mold and mildew control), hospital or healthcare workers, workers in busy public spaces (reduction of cross-infection).
+Outdoor and climate‐exposed workers (odour, mould and mildew control), hospital or healthcare workers, workers in busy public spaces (decrease cross‐infection).